DoyoungBok/stock-market-data-pipeline/README.md

 ## Future Improvements

-- Replace CSV simulator with a real stock market API
+- Replace the CSV simulator with a real stock market API producer
+  - Add `producer_api.py` to fetch live or near-real-time stock prices from an external API
+  - Keep the downstream Kafka, S3, and Athena pipeline unchanged
-- Add WebSocket-based real-time market data producer
+- Add a WebSocket-based producer for true streaming market data
-- Convert raw JSONL files to Parquet
+- Convert raw JSONL files to Parquet for more efficient Athena queries
-- Add Streamlit dashboard
+- Add a Streamlit dashboard to visualize latest stock prices and event counts
-- Add data quality checks
+- Add data quality checks for missing values, invalid prices, and duplicate events
-- Add monitoring for producer throughput and consumer lag
+- Add monitoring for producer throughput, consumer lag, and S3 upload failures
-- Add paper trading strategy consumer
+- Add a paper trading strategy consumer for simulated buy/sell signals